-A publishing project exploring the history of Womanifesto, the first feminist Southeast Asia-based international art biennial founded by Varsha Nair, Phaptawan Suwannukudt and Nitaya Tuk.
+A project exploring the history and politics of gender in Southeast Asian art, with a special focus on of Womanifesto, the first feminist Southeast Asia-based international art biennial founded by Varsha Nair, Phaptawan Suwannukudt and Nitaya Tuk.

-The Womanifesto History Project seeks to tell the history of this expansive project.
+The project aims to begin telling the history of this expansive project.
 In the spirit of the "Womanifesto way", this process of history making aims to be collaborative and experimental, and will take the form of a digital publication, alongside exhibitions, symposia and other forms of publication.

 Events